slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*

 Speak less and listen more.
-Be humble, listening is powerful.
+Listening is powerful.

 > *'Knowledge speaks, but wisdom listens.' -- Jimi Hendrix*